 - For display at Tulsa Research Kids, all posters must be free-standing (e.g., tri-fold) or students will be responsible for bringing their own easels.

 - Posters are usually in landscape (horizontal) orientation, but portrait (vertical) or square is also allowed.
 Some suggested sizes (inches) are 30×40, 36×36, 42×42, or 36×48.

 - Some templates are available from this site: https://www.genigraphics.com/templates.
 Note that some of the templates offered on this site are too large for Tulsa Research Kids posters.

 - Don’t write long paragraphs – use graphics and bullet points whenever possible.

 - UCLA has a great guide at http://www.ugresearchsci.ucla.edu/pdfs/DesignPosterPresentation.pdf

 - Poster presentations are usually very interactive, and students should expect to present to a large number of people throughout the session.

-- Most visitors will expect to spend up to 5-10 minutes at the most at a poster, although some interested ones may stay much longer with questions.
+- Most visitors will expect to spend up to 5-10 minutes at the most at a poster.

 - Students should prepare a basic presentation under five minutes that explains the project.
 It should follow the flow of the poster and answer these questions: